TallDave67/parallel-nd-range-matrix-multiply/README.md

 [ND Range Matrix Multiply](https://github.com/Apress/data-parallel-CPP/blob/main/samples/Ch04_expressing_parallelism/fig_4_13_nd_range_matrix_multiply.cpp)

+The dpcpp compiler gave a warning about loop not being unrolled.

+> parallel-nd-range-matrix-multiply/oneapi/nd-range-matrix-multiply.cpp:51:47: warning: loop not unrolled:

+> the optimizer was unable to perform the requested transformation;

+> the transformation might be disabled or specified as part of an unsupported transformation ordering [-Wpass-failed=transform-warning]

+> h.parallel_for(nd_range{global, local}, [=](nd_item<2> it) {

-Compiler gave warning about loop not being unrolled.
-Thomas Kim discusses how this is a false error and the loop is actually unrolled.
+Postings seemed to indicate that the warning was erroneously generated and that indeed the loop is actually unrolled.
+See Thomas Kim's video presentation.

 [Ignore Warnng about Loop not being Unrolled - @ 23m 24s](https://www.youtube.com/watch?v=_7SNKgw54Yk)